splunk/splunk-connect-for-snmp/docs/configuration/worker-configuration.md

   logLevel: "WARNING"
 ```

-This is the example of `values.yaml` with autoscaling:
+The following is an example of `values.yaml` with autoscaling:

 ```yaml
 worker: